-- Sequence goes in, sequence comes out - No notion of "time synchrony" between input and output - May even not even maintain order of symbols - E.g. "I ate an apple" → "Ich habe einen apfel gegessen" - Or even seem related to the input - E.g. "My screen is blank" → "Please check if your computer is plugged in."
+- Sequence goes in, sequence comes out - No notion of "synchrony" between input and output - May even not have a notion of "alignment" - E.g. "I ate an apple" → "Ich habe einen apfel gegessen"

-Recap: Have dealt with the "aligned" case: CTC
+Recap: Have dealt with the "aligned"

 - The input and output sequences happen in the same order - Although they may be asynchronous - Order-correspondence, but no time synchrony - E.g. Speech recognition - The input speech corresponds to the phoneme sequence output